zauberzeug/learning_loop_node/README.md

 The endpoint returns None if the upload was successful and an error message otherwise.

-### Changing the model version
+### Changing the model versioning mode

 The detector can be configured to one of the following behaviors:

-- download use a specific model version
+- use a specific model version
 - automatically update the model version according to the learning loop deployment target
 - pause the model updates and use the version that was last loaded